Slay the Spire: Gameplay

 The deck-building game requires players to develop a strategy for their deck on the fly based on the cards they can obtain from loot and in synergy with the relics they obtain.
 Like other deck-building, too many weak cards or the unplayable cards dilute the player's deck, and the player must strategically decide which cards are the best fit to make the deck effective, when to turn down additions of cards, or when to spend money to remove cards as to maximize the deck's strength.

-Slay the Spire features metagaming aspects.
+Slay the Spire features elements of metaprogression.
 Completed or failed runs contribute points towards unlocking new characters or new relics and cards that will be made available for the specific character.
 Up to 20 Ascension difficulty levels unlock with each successfully completed run, each adding a cumulative negative effect such as lower health or stronger enemy attacks.
 Achievements provide several challenges to the player such as to climb the tower with a character using only their starting relic or with only common cards in their decks.
 A daily challenge gives players a single chance to get as high in the spire as they can under pre-set conditions and a fixed random seed, so that each player is starting from the same point and sees the same encounters.
+The custom mode allows players to start runs with custom modifiers that can increase or decrease the difficulty of the game.